...

 Citrus Helps Prevent Cancer

-All fruits possess anticarcinogenic properties, and eating fruit regularly contributes to preventing cancer.
+All fruits possess anticarcinogenic properties, and eating fruit regularly prevents cancer.
 However, citrus fruits are remarkable for their balanced combination of anticarcinogenic substances: vitamin C, flavonoids, limonoids, and pectin.
 All of these substances potentiate one another to achieve a striking prophylactic effect.
 This means that each one taken in isolation and purified is not as effective as when consumed as part of an orange or a lemon, for example.

 The anticarcinogenic effects of these citrus components have been confirmed using laboratory animals, reaffirming the validity of numerous statistical studies that relate citrus consumption to lowered risk.